aiqc/AIQC/README.md

 <p>
 	<b>What is it?</b> -- AIQC is an open source Python package that provides <i>high-level APIs for end-to-end MLOps</i> (dataset registration, preprocessing, experiment tracking, model evaluation, inference, post-processing, etc) in order to make deep learning more accessible to researchers.
 	<br><br>
 	<b>How does it work?</b> -- The backend is a <i>SQLite object-relational model (ORM)</i> for machine learning objects (Dataset, Feature, Label, Splits, Algorithm, Job, etc).
-The high-level API stacks these building blocks into <i>standardized workflows</i> for various: analyses (classify, regress, generate), data types (Tabular, Sequence, Image), and libraries (TensorFlow, PyTorch).
+The high-level API stacks these building blocks into <i>standardized workflows</i> for various: analyses (classify, regress, generate), data types (tabular, sequence, image), and libraries (TensorFlow, PyTorch).
 The benefits of this approach are:
 </p>
 </br>
 <ol>